Leads: Sunaina Assanand (UBC Psychology), Joanne Fox, Chad Hyson (VP Student Development), David Ng, Allen Sens (UBC Political Science)

 4. AWESOME STUDENT SPEAKERS AT OUR ANNUAL TEDXTERRYTALKS

 The Terry Project has hosted dozens of passionate student speakers over the years.
-Here are six to get you started.
+Note that this has morphed in the TEDxUBC program, which is still running.
+Anyway, here are six to get you started.

 5. LISTENING TO THE TERRY PODCAST